 The charge separation fraction outside of the cavities, defined as $S=(N_{b,e^+}-N_{b,e^-})/N_{b,tot,e^+}$, is shown in Fig.~\ref{Fig:no_refresh}b.
 Here, $N_{b,e^+}$ and $N_{b,e^-}$ are the total number of beam $e^+$ and $e^-$ outside of cavities (defined as regions where $(B_\perp/B_0)^2<0.04$).
 When the cavitation instability is triggered, $S$ can reach $\sim 80$\%.

-The onset of the cavitation instability depends on the ratio of beam to background energy density, $\gamma_b \alpha / \sigma$.
+The onset of the cavitation instability depends on the ratio of beam to background energy density, $\alpha \gamma_b / \sigma$.
 The growth rate of the cavitation instability scales linearly with $\alpha$ \cite{peterson+22}.
 Lowering $\alpha$ delays the growth and saturation of the instability, but the fraction of beam energy converted into magnetic energy remains unchanged, as does the degree of charge separation, as shown in Fig.~\ref{Fig:no_refresh} (compare black and orange).
-For the ``refreshed'' cases shown in the Supplemental Material, we find similar results.
+Decreasing $\alpha \gamma_b$ and $\sigma$ while maintaining their ratio constant leads to the same results for both $\epsilon_B$ and $S$ after saturation, demonstrating that $\alpha \gamma_b / \sigma$ is the key parameter governing the onset of the instability (see End Matter).
+For the ``refreshed'' cases shown in the End Matter, we find similar results.
 There, the cavitation instability develops more easily, for beam-to-background energy ratios an order of magnitude lower than in the non-refreshed setup.

 From Eq.~\ref{eq:saturation}, one expects that at $\gamma_b>m_i/m_e$ the fraction of beam energy converted into magnetic energy will be lower.
 To test this, we employed $m_i/m_e=100$, $\alpha=10^{-2}$, and $\gamma_b=4000$ (not shown).
 We find that the efficiency of field amplification is indeed lower, with $\epsilon_B$ saturating at $0.0034$, close to the predicted value.
 Nevertheless, the degree of charge asymmetry remains strong ($S\sim83\%$ at saturation of the cavitation mode), consistent with our reference case.
 Thus, we conclude that whenever the cavitation instability is allowed to grow, the degree of charge separation is significant, regardless of whether $\gamma_b<m_i/m_e$ or not.